Transition Role of Entangled Data in Quantum Machine Learning: Quantum NFL theorem for projective measurements (Theorem 1)

 \textbf{Remark}.
 We note that Assumption \ref{assu:normal_distribution} is mild, as the convergence of binomial distribution to the normal distribution is guaranteed by the central limit theorem for a large number of measurements \cite{loeve2017probability}.
 Additionally, the approximate proxy of the variance $\sigma_x^2$ with its expectation $\sigma^2$ is based on the observation that the variance $\sigma_x^2$ is smaller than the expectation of $u_x$ with at least a multiplier factor of $1/m$ and is exponentially concentrated in the number of qubits $n$ which is widely studied in barren plateaus of variation quantum algorithms \cite{mcclean2018barren, cerezo2021cost, zhang2021toward}.
 These observations enable the effective discrimination of the normal distribution of the measurement outputs corresponding to the different hypothesis unitaries in the local $2\varepsilon$-packing.

-With this setup, the following lemma whose proof is deferred to SM~\ref{subsec:proof_est_test} gives a theoretical guarantee of the reduction from the quantum dynamics learning problem to the hypothesis testing problem. \begin{lemma} Given the local $2\varepsilon$-packing $\mathcal{X}_{2\varepsilon}^{(2\gamma\varepsilon)}$ of the functional class $\mathcal{F}$, the average risk error in Eqn.~(\ref{eq:minimax_risk}) is lower bounded by
+With this setup, the following lemma whose proof is deferred to Supplementary Note~\ref{subsec:proof_est_test} gives a theoretical guarantee of the reduction from the quantum dynamics learning problem to the hypothesis testing problem. \begin{lemma} Given the local $2\varepsilon$-packing $\mathcal{X}_{2\varepsilon}^{(2\gamma\varepsilon)}$ of the functional class $\mathcal{F}$, the average risk error in Eqn.~(\ref{eq:minimax_risk}) is lower bounded by

 where the probability measure $\mathbb{P}$ refers to the joint distribution of the random index $X$ and the measurement output $\bm{o}$. \end{lemma}